poode/doc/readme.md

 # API documentation seems to be intricate.
 Not anymore!

+The reason that made me write this article is described [here](https://medium.com/@giuvara.alex/api-documentation-seems-to-be-intricate-not-anymore-657f83897acc)

 Live demo: https://alexgiuvara.github.io

 The functional tests are very handy, as they describe: